Diogo-Santoro/Banking/README.md

 # Banking
-A simple bank system made in Java
+A simple bank system made in Java.